 Protection of AtoN

 AtoN are usually in publicly accessible areas, although often at sea or inland waterways where a vessel would be required to reach them.
-Physical security is an important component of cyber security.
-Administrations which provide physical, virtual and synthetic AIS AtoN signals may do so from network/internet connected AIS stations, necessitating network security in addition to physical security.
+Physical resilience is an important component of cyber resilience.
+Administrations which provide physical, virtual and synthetic AIS AtoN signals may do so from network/internet connected AIS stations, necessitating network security in addition to physical protection.
 Many lanterns use RF programming and can be accessed using a universal TV remote.
 More modern lanterns may use Bluetooth or Wi-Fi technology providing another access point and potential remote connectivity.

-Remotely monitored and programmable AtoN have both positive and negative implications with respect to cyber security.
-In one respect, remotely programmable AtoN allows additional access points and potential means for a cyber-attack.
+Remotely monitored and programmable AtoN have both positive and negative implications with respect to cyber resilience.
+In one respect, remotely programmable AtoN allow additional access points and potential means for a cyber-attack.
 Conversely, remotely monitored AtoN offers administrations a method to more quickly identify an AtoN which is not operating as required and/or may have been subject to unauthorized modification by a hostile actor.

 The following measures should be taken into consideration: